-Select(f1); \equiv f1();
+Select(f1);

-the selector becomes select blocked until f1.available() is true, which is equivalent to calling the blocking future accessoperator.
+the selector becomes select blocked until f1.available() is true.
+This select is not equivalent to calling the future accessoperator (f1()), which also gets the value, which can throw an exception.
 More interesting is when multiple futures appear in a compound selector-expression, where the futures are related using logical operators || and && to specify a compound selection criteria, e.g.: